 Cold water immersion therapy has been shown to reduce the effects of DOMS and RPE.
 In fact, a recent meta-analysis of current scientific data concluded that it is an effective protocol for reducing the effects of DOMS 24 hours, 48 hours, and 96 hours after training, as well as reducing symptoms of RPE 24 hours after exercise.
 These results are also supported by an extensive review conducted in 2012.
 It must be noted that measures such as DOMS and RPE are subjective- they are measured based on a client’s perceptions and feedback, as are any changes and improvements.
-There is less data supporting cold water immersion’s effectiveness on more objective measures.
 However, there are several strong current theories as to how cold water immersion aids recovery as accounted for by objective measures, including:

 Immersion in cold water is thought to cause vasoconstriction- the constriction of the blood vessels.
 This would lead to lower localised blood pressure.
 The sudden onset of colder temperatures would activate the nociceptors- thermal nerve cells- leading to a change in sympathetic nerve activity, which would be responsible for decreased blood flow.
 This reduction in blood flow would be important around tissue damaged by hard exercise as it could reduce inflammation and oedemas.

 Another possible explanation revolves around analgesia (pain relief).
 The cold water has an analgesic effect on the participant by leading to decreased nerve conduction speeds and excitability.
 This reduces nociceptor communication with the sympathetic nervous system, leading to a reduction in pain perception.